-Unbeaten Cuban Yuriorkas Gamboa claimed the IBF Featherweight Title to add to his WBA version of the title.
+Unbeaten Cuban Yuriorkas Gamboa claimed the IBF featherweight title to add to his WBA version of the title.

 Yuriorkis Gamboa (19-0) took the IBF Title, which Salido was stripped of before the contest for exceeding the maximum weight gain limit.

 In Mexico City, Erik “El Terrible” Morales continued his winning exploits at welterweight by knocking out Scotland’s Willie Limond in the sixth round.

-After starting slowly, the three-weight world champion gradually wore the Scotsman down and three devastating body shots in the sixth ended the contest.
+After starting slowly, the three-weight world champion gradually wore the Scotsman down, and three devastating body shots in the sixth ended the contest.

 Morales continues to an expected world title challenge and improves to 50-6-0 with 35 KOs.